LeizianeTrevisanDardin/Assignment-1-SODV-1201/README.md

 OBJECTIVE
-In this assignment, you are required to code a set of JavaScript functions and objects.
-You can use any editor to write the functions.
+In this assignment, I was required to code a set of JavaScript functions and objects.
+I could use any editor to write the functions.

-TASKS
+TASKS WERE:
 1. Create a personal profile page with any kind of style.
 This page must include, at least:
 • 1 picture that appears after 10 seconds.